 - Toppings - I like to roll my donut balls in simple cinnamon sugar (just like in my Air Fryer Doughnuts recipe), or dust them with some icing sugar, but you can also add sugar or vanilla glaze, and some sprinkles or chopped nuts on top.
 Or why not try dipping them in some melted chocolate, or a drizzle of caramel or butterscotch?
 YUM!

 - Gluten free dounut balls - You can try using rice flour, to make gluten free tofu doughnuts.
 Although I haven't tried or tested this recipe with this type of flour, I would love to know what results you got, so let me know in the comments.

 - Mochi donuts - My tofu doughnuts are not the same as mochi donut balls.
 Mochi donuts are made fully with glutinous rice flour and are traditional japanese food treats.
 Tofu donut is less sticky but more dense in comparison.
-If you are looking for mochi doughnuts, check out this Easy Mochi Donuts recipe from Honest Food Talks.
+If you are looking for mochi doughnuts, check out this Mochi Donuts recipe from Spatula Desserts blog!